Saidullah-Ibrahimkhil/editor/README.md

 # editor
-This applicaiton is a simple editor creating and editing plain text document.
-The project has build in Python programming language using PyQt6 gui liberary of python.
+This application is a simple editor for creating and editing plain text documents.
+The project was built in Python  using the PyQt6gui library of Python.